neulab/SpanNER/README.md

 ## System Combination

 ### Base Model
-We provided 12 base models (result-files) of CoNLL-2003 dataset in `combination/results`.
+We provided 12 base models (result-files) of the CoNLL-2003 dataset in `combination/results`.
-More base model (result-files) can be download from [ExplainaBoard-download](http://explainaboard.nlpedia.ai/download.html).
+More base models (result-files) can be downloaded from [ExplainaBoard-download](http://explainaboard.nlpedia.ai/download.html).

 ### Combination
 Put your different base models (result-files) in the `data/results` folder, then run: